 You enter the gite to a sunny south facing kitchen with beautiful oak work surfaces.
 It has an elegant traditional French style yet modern features such as a gas hob and electric oven and a fridge with small freezer.There is a washing machine and tumble dryer in a separate laundry.
 You step down from the kitchen into a cosy sitting room with Sky TV/DVD with sofa bed if required.
 Ahead of you from the kitchen leads a short hallway with a shower room to your left and a wash basin, WC to your right and on to a large double bedroom with an 'Alice in Wonderland' door opening onto a balcony with stunning views over rolling countryside.
 This gite is ideal as a retreat in the Dordogne for a writer or artist and is a perfect base to enjoy the delights of this part of France.
 Internet is available in the gite and guests have use of the pool.
-Feel free to enjoy all areas around 'La Croix' such as hammocks and barbeque and the many secluded lawned areas for shade and sun as required
+Feel free to enjoy all areas around 'La Croix' such as hammocks and barbeque and the many secluded lawned areas for shade and sun as required.
+A cosy winter retreat.

 |Size||Sleeps up to 2, 1 bedrooms|